 This creates a "held back" event in Analytics so you can filter, compare, and target users who haven't received your campaign.

 Note that you can't change the holdback percentage after starting a campaign — doing so would affect the integrity of your results.

 At any time, you can save your audience segment for later use in other campaigns and in analytics.
 Click the Save dropdown at the upper right corner of the Audience panel, then click Save segment to name your new Segment.

-As you choose an audience for your campaign, the right side of the Composer will show detailed charts with feedback about your selected audience.
+As you choose an audience for your campaign, the right side of the Composer shows detailed charts with feedback about your selected audience.

 Use the Audience Estimator for an estimate of how many users are in your selected audience.
 This chart was designed to help you visualize the portion of your total user base in your campaign's audience.
-(If no segment is selected, the chart will show All Users by default.)
+(If no segment is selected, the chart shows All Users by default.)

-For example, if your audience is the segment “City is Los Angeles,” and you add another segment for “OS Name is Android OS,” the main chart will show an estimate for the number of LA users with Android devices.
+For example, if your audience is the segment “City is Los Angeles,” and you add another segment for “OS Name is Android OS,” the main chart shows an estimate for the number of LA users with Android devices.

 How the Audience Estimator works